statOmics/saseRPaper/README.md

 # saseR: Scalable Aberrant Splicing and Expression Retrieval

-This repository contains the code to reproduce the results of the saseR manuscript (https://www.biorxiv.org/content/10.1101/2023.06.29.547014v1).
+This repository contains the code to reproduce the results of the saseR manuscript.
 By running the `workflow.txt` file, all datasets are downloaded from the respective sources, and the different workflows are ran to reproduce the figures of the manuscript.
 Note that some methods, can take a long time to run.
 Adaptations could be needed to run certain workflows on a local computer, e.g. the number of cores used to run STAR.
 Note that whenever 'RUV' is used as filename, this corresponds to the workflows or output of our saseR method.

 ## Overview of the repository